 In addition, a director's relationship with Lilly may give rise to an interest that conflicts, or appears to conflict, with the interests of another company, institution, or other stakeholder.
 A director must disclose his or her relationship with Lilly in connection with any scientific publication, using the International Committee of Medical Journal Editors (ICMJE) conflict of interest form for this purpose when possible.
-Each director must disclose his or her service on the board to his or her employer and any other organization with which the director has a relationship of trust and where the relationship with Lilly is relevant.
+Each director must disclose his or her employer and any other organization with which the director has a relationship of trust and where the relationship with Lilly is relevant.
 In addition, directors must follow the internal conflict of interest policies and procedures of each such organization.